 However, this certainly doesn’t mean that you can rest easy.
 When you’re trying to do something as important as building a good credit history, every little detail matters.
 The first thing you should do is request a copy of your credit report.
-You can get a free copy from all three of these agencies, and this will give you an idea of what your starting credit score is and how the score is calculated.
+You can get a free copy from all three of these agencies, and this will give you an idea of your starting credit score and how the score is calculated.

 What Will My Credit Report Say?